-Beach glass has always had a certain allure for the girls.
+Beach glass has always had a certain allure for the two.
 It's not only the beauty of the beach glass that attracts them.
 It's the story of each piece that's discovered and the mystery of where it originated from, what it once was, and how long it's been in the water.
 It's the thrill of the hunt and the euphoria of an amazing find.

 Like Jennifer, Terri also knew in high school that she wanted to do something artistic, and was particularly drawn to jewelry-making, pottery and woodshop.
 Largely self-taught in the art of metalsmithing, she uses real-life experiences to develop creative approaches to her jewelry-making.